- You do not have any products in your shopping cart yet.

 - intense sunlight

-You may know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
+Maybe you know it from grandma's old wooden doors: in summer they stuck, in winter they closed more easily.
 This basic principle also applies to your solid wood table, just in a more elegant form.

 What values are ideal for your indoor climate?